ni/nimi-python/docs/niswitch/rep_caps.rst

     #. channels_

     Use the indexing operator :python:`[]` to indicate which repeated capability instance you are trying to access.
-    The parameter can be a single element or an iterable that implements sequence semantics, like list, tuple, range and slice.
+    The parameter can be a single element or an iterable that implements sequence semantics, such as list, tuple, range and slice.

     A single element will access one repeated capability.